Managing Diabetes in Dogs

 For years public health officials have reported a diabetes epidemic among America’s children and adults.
-At the same time, the rate of diabetes in America’s pets has more than tripled since 1970, so that today it affects about 1 in every 160 dogs.
-But while many human cases are caused and can be treated by diet, canine diabetes is a lifelong condition that requires careful blood sugar monitoring and daily insulin injections.
+At the same time, the rate of canine diabetes in America has more than tripled since 1970, so that today it affects about 1 in every 160 dogs.
+But while many human cases are caused and can be treated by diet, for dogs, diabetes is a lifelong condition that requires careful blood sugar monitoring and daily insulin injections.

 The medical term for the illness is diabetes mellitus (mellitus is a Latin term that means “honey sweet,” reflecting the elevated sugar levels the condition produces in urine and blood).
 Diabetes occurs when the body is unable to produce sufficient insulin to metabolize food for energy, or when the body’s cells fail to utilize insulin properly.

 The pancreas’s inability to produce insulin is known in humans as type 1 (formerly called juvenile or insulin-dependent) diabetes.
 This is analogous to the type that affects virtually all dogs.
 Dogs can also develop gestational diabetes during pregnancy.

 Type 2 (formerly adult onset) diabetes, which is the result of insulin resistance often linked to diet and obesity, is the most common form of diabetes in humans.
 Most diabetic cats have type 2 diabetes, but there is no evidence that this form occurs in dogs.

 The classic symptoms of canine diabetes are excessive thirst, increased urination, and weight loss despite normal or increased food consumption.
 Acute-onset blindness resulting from cataracts can also be a sign.

 The diagnosis is easy to confirm with simple tests for glucose (sugar) in the blood and urine.